 In this article, we considered how the elements of the old community-based drinking rituals are developed in folklore.
 The song motifs discussed in the paper show explicit links between drinking rituals and folklore (wedding songs and betrothal drinking rituals), as well as a certain implicit cultural connection between the old ritual attitudes and the festivities of later times (the motifs of feast songs paraphrased in drinking traditions).
 In both cases, we can still talk about active community-based traditions of beverage consumption.
 Meanwhile, beverage consumption in modern times has acquired an essentially different character.
-Numerous studies on the history of beverage consumption reveal an obvious shift from community traditions to individual self-expression: as the old ritual communication faded, community-based drinking customs have gradually become a means of fulfilling one's personal needs or even of alleviating psychological difficulties.
+Numerous studies on the history of beverage consumption reveal an obvious shift from community-based drinking customs have gradually become a means of fulfilling one's personal needs or even of alleviating psychological difficulties.
 On the level of interpersonal communication, the sharing of drinks has become established as a social act ensuring mutual understanding and convivial relationships.
 As scholars of the history of traditional beverages state, it is: